-The following is a comprehensive guide on how to highlight duplicates in Google Sheets.
+The following is a comprehensive guide on how to highlight and remove duplicates in Google Sheets.

 Video Tutorial: How to Highlight Duplicates in Google Sheets